-All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis.
+All regular way purchases or sales of financial assets are recognized and derecognized on a trade date basis.
 Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.

-All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets
+All recognized financial assets are subsequently measured in their entirety at either amortized cost or fair value, depending on the classification of the financial assets